alexvance9/Meetup-clone/README.md

 ### Features:

--Initial features let users:
+Initial features let users:
-    -create an account
+- Create an account
-    -create a "group"
+- Create a "group"
-    -edit/delete their group
+- Edit/delete their group
-    -create events related to their group
+- Create events related to their group
-    -edit or delete events related to groups they have created -view groups and events created by other users
+- Edit or delete events related to groups they have created
+- View groups and events created by other users

 ### Roadmap: features to come